 the less valuable your diamond will be.
 The more demand there is with a lower supply, the higher value your diamond will have.

 When a diamond is rare, however, things change considerably.
 It is known that the rarer diamond types are considered highly valuable and their value also often tend to increase over time as the demand for them increases, but, at the same time, their availability decreases.

-Rare diamonds include those with perfect qualities, including cut quality, color rating and clarity grade.
+Rare diamonds include those with perfect qualities, including princess cut quality, best color rating and clarity grade.
 Diamonds that weigh more are also rarer.
 It should also be noted that fancy colored diamonds are often also much more valuable than colorless choices.